run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/deployment-release-activities.md

 title: Activities of the deployment release phase
-Description: This functionality is intended to plan the activities to be deployed to the release request.
+Description: This functionality is intended to plan the activities to be deployed to the release.
 #Activities of the deployment release phase
-This functionality is intended to plan the activities to be deployed to the release request.
+This functionality is intended to plan the activities to be deployed to the release.

 Procedure
 -------------